Find out more about the COVID-19 vaccine programme and how the vaccine will be rolled out.

 Everyone will get two doses of the vaccine but you will have a high level of protection after the first dose.
 You will be called back for your second dose within 12 weeks of the first.

 When you have your COVID-19 vaccine, you will get a credit card-sized NHS Wales immunisation card.
-This will act as a reminder about your second dose and will also have information about how to report any side effects.
+The card is used to record information about your vaccine, your appointments and contains advice on how to report any side effects.